 —Choice [PDF]

-“A nuanced analysis of how literature generates new ways of interpreting the limits of religion and secularism.
-Ratti’s book is essential reading for those interested in secularism, religion, postsecularism, and postcolonial theory: lucidly written, carefully argued, and rich in insight.
-It shows how literature tests unstable concepts such as the postsecular and opens new horizons; its demonstration of the indeterminacy and creativity at the heart of the postsecular is among the book’s many strengths.”
+“A nuanced analysis of how literature rethinks the limits of religion and secularism.
+Essential reading for those interested in secularism, religion, postsecularism, and postcolonial theory, Ratti’s book is lucid, carefully argued, and rich in insight.
+It shows how literature opens new horizons in postsecular thought, demonstrating the indeterminacy and creativity at its core.”

 —Postcolonial Studies [PDF]